Are you a business owner with a blog looking for help with local SEO? You’re not alone.

 Hundreds of business owners just like you are looking to build their local online presence with SEO.

 Why?
 Because 46% of the searches on Google are local.
 That’s nearly half of the 46 billion searches happening each month.

 We can help!
-In this guide, we’ll show you how to get your business found in local search results, along with tips on how to do it.
+In this guide, I’ll show you how to get your business found in local search results, along with tips on how to do it.

 All Things Local SEO

 When it comes to growing your business locally, you need to know the basics.